This guest article was written by Charles Watson

 While the United States is dealing with an opioid crisis, there’s another creeping issue that is being overlooked: phone addiction.
 No civilization before the internet has had such easy access to a wealth of information.
 But there’s an ugly side — when the first iPhone was introduced into the market in 2007,

-nobody should have been surprised that millions of people across the globe would become hooked to their gadgets.
+nobody should have been surprised that millions of people would become hooked to their gadgets.
 Web access was already easy, but iPhones made it even easier.
 While people often find the best drug rehabilitation facility for those dealing with substance abuse, only a few are really seeking professional help for their phone addiction.

 Touching your smartphone 2,600 times a day?
 You’re not alone